 The show is also a very effective whodunnit, slowly unfurling all the red herrings and twists that are typical of the genre.
 Over the first three episodes, which premiered together, you see that each of the Garvey sisters has their own reasons for offing John Paul apart from how his mistreats Grace (and they aren't the only ones).
 The show deftly dribbles out clues and information, leaving you breathlessly waiting for the next big revelation.

 But the best part of Bad Sisters is the characters (along with the actors who portray them).
 The five Garveys are all interesting, relatable and sympathetic, from timid Grace to free-spirited Becka.
 They're so different from one another, yet their bonds are so strong.
 They bicker and banter and love each other fiercely.
-Already, I feel like an honorary sisters who would be willing to do whatever it takes to protect the others.
+Already, I feel like an honorary sister who would be willing to do whatever it takes to protect the others.

 I also have to give a special shout-out to Claes Bang, who does a fantastic job of playing such a massive scoundrel.
 I want to punch his face so hard — which is exactly how it should be.